-Things To Know About History Of Graffiti In Berlin And More
+Things To Know About the Berlin Graffiti History and More

 Graffiti has a long history with scribbles on the walls being found across the world, almost everywhere on this planet.
 It certainly is one of the first forms of artistic expression, the first human attempt of creativity which has survived ages and years until today.
 But the phenomenon really caught up during the 20th century and the beginning is traced back to 1970s to the city of New York.

 Berlin is called the “street art capital”, the “graffiti Mecca” and also the “most bombed European city” among the street art community.
-The historical evidence related to Berlin State that the art scene on the street evolved on the Berlin Wall’s west side.
+The historical evidence of the art scene related to the state of Berlin, evolved on the Berlin Wall’s west side.
 After the division between East and West Germany, initially, the city of Berlin was divided with a barbed wire fence in the 1960s.
 Later on, it was developed into a sophisticated security system with electric fences, concrete walls, and guard towers.

-Afterward, many unknown as well as acclaimed artists followed Noir and started painting on the wall.
+Afterwards, many unknown, as well as acclaimed artists followed Noir and started painting on the wall.
 Many graffiti artists of the first generation started meeting near the Berlin Wall.
 Most of them were the children of servicemen from the US who introduced their local graffiti culture into the West Berlin.
-That is why you will find most of the early graffiti creations being hugely inspired by the graffiti scenes from New York.
+That is why you will find most of the early graffiti creations being hugely inspired by the graffiti scene from New York.

 Graffiti Evolved After Fall Of Berlin Wall

-To get to know more about this amazing culture, feel free to write us an email using our contact page, and to get your spot using our booking calendar for a unique Graffiti workshop in Berlin or a gift coupon to offer to your loved one.
+To get to know more about this amazing culture, feel free to write us an email using our contact page, and to get your seat using our booking calendar for a unique Graffiti workshop in Berlin or a gift card to offer to your loved one.
 We give you the chance to paint your first graffiti on the original Berlin Wall!